OmkarShelar1635/iTask/README.md

-# 📝 iTask – Full Stack Task Management App
+# 📝 iTask – Smart Task Management App

 iTask is a full-stack task management application that helps users organize daily tasks efficiently.
 It includes user authentication, protected routes, and CRUD operations for tasks using a modern MERN-based architecture.